Aref-Akminasi/aws-developer-associate/AWS.md

 - Each region has many availability zones (usually 3, min is 3, max is 6)
 - Each availability zone (AZ) has one or more discrete data centers, each with redundant power, networking, and connectivity
 - Availability Zones are separated from each other, so that they're isolated from disasters
-- AZs are connected with high bandwidth, ultra-low latency networking **(They're not connected through the internet)**
+- AZs in a region are connected with high bandwidth, ultra-low latency networking **(They're not connected through the internet)**
 - Naming convention: us-east-1 (Region) has us-east-1a, us-east-1b, us-east-1c (Availability Zones)

 ## High Availability & Scalability